kanaka/mal/README.md

 ### Red (0.6.4)

-THe Red implementation of mal has been tested with Red 0.6.4.
+THe Red implementation of mal has been tested with Red 0.6.4, and requires the Red interpreter to run.

 ```
 cd red